imodeveloperlab/Shopify/README.md

 ## Configuration
 Just add your api key and domain and app is ready to use

+* API KEY is used to receive your store's data like items and collections.
+To receive the key, you have to visit the admin panel and proceed to Apps - Manage Private Apps.
+Create a new application if you don't have one by copying Storefront API and adding it to your library's configuration.

+* SHOP DOMAIN is the main domain of your store.
+You can find it your store's domain by visiting the admin panel on a Home tab.
+There you can find the following message - Your current domain is xxx.myshopify.com

+How to generate a shop api key https://shopify.dev/tutorials/generate-api-credentials

 <p align="center">
     <img src="https://d33wubrfki0l68.cloudfront.net/896e4634d194d34ebb9807ca5228c6f371166bcc/7ee0f/images/app/shopify_config.png" alt="DSKit"/>